A Style Guide for Students Writing Papers and Reports

 Abstract

-A short (1–3 paragraphs) summary of the work.
+A short (1–3 paragraph) summary of the work.
 Should state the problem, major assumptions, basic idea of solution, results.
 Avoid non-standard terms and acronyms.
 The abstract must be able to be read completely on its own, detached from any other work (e.g. in collections of paper abstracts).
-Don't use reference in an abstract.
+Don't use references in an abstract.

 Introduction